Manage a Team

 • Reduce training costs: Promoting from within means less time spent on onboarding.

-Social media isn’t just for selfies and memes—it’s a powerful tool for job advertising.
+You can also make use of social media—it’s a powerful tool for job advertising.
 Platforms like LinkedIn, Facebook, and even Instagram can help you reach a broader audience.

 • LinkedIn: Great for professional roles.